City-of-Helsinki/helfi-test-automation-python/README.md

 Robot Framework Uses argument files to run correct settings in CI and local runs.
 These settings files can be found from environments -folder

 # Docker and CI
 You can use Dockerfile to create container for Robot Framework.
-However Dockerfile should be combined with hel-fi environment in a way that from container you can run tests against helfi web platform.
+However Dockerfile should be combined with hel-fi environment in a way that from container you can run tests against helfi web platform. (**dockerfile is not anymore maintained due robotframework-docker support from development environment (at least kymp)**)

+You can use robotframework support at least in kymp environment by starting the environment with command

+      make setup-robo DRUPAL_BUILD_FROM_SCRATCH=true
+after setup is finished use editor to add following line into .env -file at kymp root folder under COMPOSE_PROJECT_NAME

+      COMPOSE_PROFILES=testing
+then restart the containers.
+Robot Framework container shell can be opened by running command

+      make robo-shell
+in environment root.
+Testcase runs must be started from test automation folder.  (app/helfi-test-automation-python)

 In github runs also [Pabot](https://github.com/mkorpela/pabot) is used.
 But it can be used in local envs also.
 Purpose of it is to speed up running tests by parallel execution.

       Current pabot version is  2.5.2   (4/2022)